Uniform stability of some large-scale parallel server networks: Uniform exponential ergodicity of the diffusion limit

 for $\phi\in\Cc^2(\Rm)$.
 For a locally bounded, Borel measurable function $f\colon\Rm\to\RR$, which is bounded from below in $\Rm$, i.e., $\inf_\Rm f>-\infty$, we define the generalized principal eigenvalue of $\widehat\cA+f$ by

+where $\Sobl^{2,m}$ is a local Sobolev space.
 We have the following equivalent characterizations of uniform exponential ergodicity.
 This is a straightforward extension of \cite[Theorem~3.1]{APS19} for controlled diffusions, and is stated without proof.
-Recall that a map $f\colon\Rm\to\RR$ is called \emph{coercive}, or \emph{inf-compact}, if $\inf_{\sB_r^c}\,f\to\infty$ as $r\to\infty$.
+Recall that a map $f\colon\Rm\to\RR$ is called \emph{coercive}, or \emph{inf-compact}, if $\inf_{\sB_r^{\mathsf c}}\,f\to\infty$ as $r\to\infty$.

-\begin{theorem} The following are equivalent. \begin{enumerate} \item[{\upshape(}a\/{\upshape)}] For some ball $\sB_\circ$ there exists $\delta_\circ>0$ and $x_\circ\in \Bar{\sB}_\circ^c$ such that $\sup_{v\in\Usm}\,\Exp_{x_\circ}[\E^{\delta_\circ\, \uptau(\sB^c_\circ)}]<\infty$.
+\begin{theorem} The following are equivalent. \begin{enumerate} \item[{\upshape(}a\/{\upshape)}] For some ball $\sB_\circ$ there exists $\delta_\circ>0$ and $x_\circ\in \Bar{\sB}_\circ^{\mathsf c}$ such that $\sup_{v\in\Usm}\,\Exp_{x_\circ}[\E^{\delta_\circ\, \uptau(\sB^{\mathsf c}_\circ)}]<\infty$.

-\item[{\upshape(}b\/{\upshape)}] For every ball $\sB$ there exists $\delta>0$ such that $\sup_{v\in\Usm}\,\Exp_{x}^v[\E^{\delta\, \uptau(\sB^c)}]<\infty$ for all $x\in\sB^c$.
+\item[{\upshape(}b\/{\upshape)}] For every ball $\sB$ there exists $\delta>0$ such that $\sup_{v\in\Usm}\,\Exp_{x}^v[\E^{\delta\, \uptau(\sB^{\mathsf c})}]<\infty$ for all $x\in\sB^{\mathsf c}$.

 \item[{\upshape(}c\/{\upshape)}] For every ball $\sB$, there exists a coercive function $\Lyap\in\Sobl^{2,p}(\Rm)$, $p>d$, with $\inf_\Rm\,\Lyap\ge1$, and positive constants $\kappa_0$ and $\delta$ such that